MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-hard-link-migration-store.md

 -   Editing the file by using different paths simultaneously may result in data corruption.

-**Important**
+> [!IMPORTANT]
-The read-only file attribute on migrated files is lost when the hard-link migration store is deleted.
+> The read-only file attribute on migrated files is lost when the hard-link migration store is deleted.
 This is due to a limitation in NTFS file system hard links.

 ## <a href="" id="bkmk-scenario"></a>Hard-Link Migration Scenario